af83/documentator/README.md

 to each project:

-  * What's the architecture (providing a [ditaa](http://ditaa.sourceforge.net/) schema will make you earns some karma points) ?
+  * What's the architecture (providing a [ditaa](http://ditaa.sourceforge.net/) schema will make you earns some karma points)?
-  * Dependencies ?
+  * Dependencies?
-  * Environnements ?
+  * Environnements?

 As a treat, `bootstrap` generates a Gemfile in `project/doc` which include